roshanlulu/hackerrank/c/README.md

 #### Insertion sort Part 2
 - In Insertion Sort Part 1, you sorted one element into an array.
 Using the same approach repeatedly, can you sort an entire unsorted array?

+#### Quicksort Part 1
+- This is a divide-and-conquer algorithm called Quicksort (also known as Partition Sort).
+Create 3 smaller arrays left, right and equal based on a pivot value = array[0]; and stitch them together.